katlass/Media-Disinformation/README.md

-In this project we will be examining psychometric dimensions associated with political orientation and susceptibility to disinformation.
+In this project we examine psychometric dimensions associated with political orientation and susceptibility to disinformation.
 The data was obtained from an academic study conducted by researchers at the California State University San Marcos, and contains 247 observations across two study conditions of 53